FP Haskell Center

 yesod executable has two important commands.

 will ask you a few questions, and then generate a scaffolded site for you.
-Once you change into that directory, type
+At this point, you can follow the onscreen instructions to build and run your site.
+At the time of writing this page, the instructions are:

-to start the development server.
-You can now access your site at http://localhost:3000/.
+which will set up a sandboxed environment, install all dependencies, and start the development server.
+After this is completed, you can access your site at http://localhost:3000/.

 Now it's time to start coding!
 You can play around with the code right now, or if you want to learn more, check out these resources: